akshataren/News/README.md

 # News website

-it is a news website which provides the user news updates. user can view news according to the categories eg: IPL, Finance , Politics etc.
+it is a news website which provides the user news updates. user can view news according to the categories eg: IPL, Finance , Politics,Technology etc.

 ### Technology used
-*HTML
+* HTML
-*CSS
+* CSS
-*Javascript
+* Javascript

 ##Shnapshot